hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 ### Pre-commit Triggers

 This is a variant of timed triggers that gets run before transactions get committed.
-In reality it triggers in the next block, by leaving a special event, but it is effectively a delayed pre-commit that can track behaviour of transactions in the pipeline.
+In reality it triggers in the next block, by leaving a special event, but it is effectively a delayed pre-commit that can track the behaviour of transactions in the pipeline.

 ::: info